rrobinlee/stocks_neuralforecast/README.md

-# Multivariate Stock Forecasting using Deep Learning Models
+# Multivariate Stock Forecasting using Deep Learning

 In this project, I seek to develop two deep learning models (NHITS, LSTM) that will forecast a set of 9 stocks.
 By incorporating a base investment amount and corresponding weights for each asset, my ultimate objective is to:
 1. Produce individual forecasts for each stock